-Based in Adelaide, South Australia, REDARC has over 35 years’ experience in the research, design, development and manufacture of a range of electronic voltage converters and associated products, inverters, power supplies, battery chargers, brake controllers and trailer braking products.
+Based in South Australia, REDARC has 40 years’ experience in the research, design, development and manufacture of a range of electronic voltage converters and associated products, inverters, power supplies, battery chargers, brake controllers and trailer braking products.

-In 2015, REDARC acquired Hummingbird Electronics who are based in Williamtown, New South Wales.
-Hummingbird has become renowned for their bespoke product development, unparalleled specialist knowledge and most importantly for quality customer service.
+In 2015, REDARC acquired Hummingbird Electronics.
+Hummingbird is renowned for their bespoke product development, unparalleled specialist knowledge and importantly for quality customer service.
 REDARC and Hummingbird are highly complementary with comprehensive product portfolios, industry-leading technological and innovative excellence together with outstanding staff.

 In 1997 Anthony and Michele Kittel along with Michele’s Father, Denis Brion purchased the business following the premature death of its founder.